kuangdai/scatter/README.md

 * You can also generate a reference simulation without mantle heterogeneities using `prepare_input_no_hetero.ipynb`.
 * You can turn on 3D mantle (S40RTS) and/or crust (Crust 1.0) to generate more
 realistic seismograms, making migration more challenging.
+Turning on 3D crust will make the simulations more expensive.

 ## 3 Visualization and postprocessing